StefanKopieczek/gossip/README.md

 gossip
 ======

-SIP stack in Golang, for use by stateful SIP UAs.
+SIP stack in Golang, for use by stateful SIP UAs, whether client, server, or proxy.

 Project status
 --------------